7:00 PM - 8:00 PM Winter Choir Concert

 Viking Pride!
 It is more than what we do on the athletic field or court.
 It epitomizes how we feel about being part of the Niles community.
 Niles is a great place to live.
 It is also a great place to learn, to play and to be.
 Viking Pride embodies how we feel about ourselves and our community.
 Niles Community Schools, in partnership with the community, is dedicated to inspiring and preparing all learners through diverse opportunities to challenge the present and enrich the future.
 Viking Pride is Alive!

-WE HAVE 30 7th GRADE STUDENTS WHO HAVE NOT RECEIVED THEIR IMMUNIZATIONS AS OF 09/04/2018.
+WE HAVE 10 7th GRADE STUDENTS WHO HAVE NOT RECEIVED THEIR IMMUNIZATIONS.
 PLEASE CALL AND SCHEDULE YOUR APPOINTMENT WITH YOUR CHILDS PHYSICIAN NOW.

-Those students who have not complied to the State Guidelines will be excluded from school on 10/4/2018.
-Families were notified by mail 9/4/2018.
+Those students who have not complied to the State Guidelines will be excluded from school.
+Families were notified by mail 3 times

 All 7th grade students who are at least 11 years of age, are required to have three additional shots in order to attend school for the 2018-2019 school year.